 The results of this meta-analysis may help to improve the field of research linking creativity and personality.

-First, we built on the assumptions of Coursey et al. (2018) and improved current knowledge by systematically quantifying the data on the subject.
-We found that the data was limited.
+First, we built on the conjecture of Coursey et al. (2018) and improved current knowledge by systematically quantifying the data on the subject.
+We found that the available data was limited.
 Very few studies measure group creativity.
-Most studies measure perceived creativity, through questionnaires and surveys, and some studies make their own measures of creativity, according to their own criteria.
-It would be possible to improve our knowledge of group creativity by using standardized creativity methods and protocols, using direct measures, especially as in the majority of the studies included, inter-expert reliability was very good, indicating that the perception of creativity is shared among the experts.
+Most studies measure perceived creativity, through questionnaires and surveys, and some studies make up their own measures of creativity, according to their own criteria.
+It would be possible to improve our knowledge of group creativity by using standardized creativity methods and protocols and by using direct measures, especially as in the majority of the studies included, inter-expert reliability was high, indicating that the perception of creativity is shared among experts.

-Regarding personal factors, we found that only one had sufficient number of effect sizes to conduct an analysis: self-efficacy.
-This is not surprising, as self-efficacy is one of the most widely used individual factor in psychology.
+Only one personal factor had a positive relationship with the three group creative outcomes: self-efficacy.
+This is not surprising, as self-efficacy is one of the most widely used individual factors in psychology.
 For example, the book Self-efficacy: The exercise of control (Bandura, 1997) is cited 108 314 times on Google scholar (December 2022).
-The other social, cognitive, and emotional factors seem to be less studied or not studied in a correlational way.
+The other social, cognitive, and emotional factors seem to be less studied or not studied in correlational studies.
 Surprisingly, many studies reported some personality traits, but not all.
 In the same way that some researchers use their own way of measuring creativity, others only partially measure personality (sometimes measuring types and not traits, or a single trait).
 This treatment of personal factors limits the possibilities of aggregating data in meta-analysis.
 The field could be improved by using standardized personality questionnaires and reporting all data points necessary.

-Several studies have measured the relationship between individual factors and group creativity, but as they did not report information essential for a meta-analysis, we could not include them.
+Several studies measured the relationship between individual factors and group creativity, but as they did not report information essential for a meta-analysis, we could not include them.
 Of the 11 studies included, we requested the information for 6 of them.
-8 additional studies could not be included because we were unable to contact the authors, thus, with them, we could have nearly double the number of studies included.
+8 additional studies could not be included because we were unable to contact the authors.
+Thus, we could have nearly doubled the number of studies included if information had been made available.
 The field of the research could be improved by systematically sharing the raw data and the analysis conducted.
-In addition to benefit of the aggregation into a meta-analysis, this would allow for the conduct of individual participant data (IPD) meta-analyses (van Aert, 2022).
+In addition to the benefit of the aggregation into a meta-analysis, this would allow for the conduct of individual participant data (IPD) meta-analyses (van Aert, 2022).

-A traditional meta-analysis is done at the group level - in other words, by asking the question "how do average group personal factors correlate with average group creativity?”
-An IPD meta-analysis can answer a more precise question: "how does an individual's personality trait in this group correlate with his or her creativity in the group?”.
+A traditional meta-analysis is conducted at the group level - in other words, by asking the question "How do average group personal factors correlate with average group creativity?”
+An IPD meta-analysis can answer a more precise question: "How does an individual's personality trait in this group correlate with his or her creativity in the group?”
 This question cannot be answered without data at the individual level.

 The power of the studies was very low, around 13.5%.
-The number of participants seems quite high (see Table 2), but the correlations seem to be extremely low, which requires an extremely high number of participants to show an effect, if the effect exists.
-Again, reporting the raw data at the individual level would increase the precision of the measurement, improving the power of the study without the need to dramatically increase the number of participants.
+The number of participants is quite high (see Table 2), but the correlations seem to be extremely low, which requires an extremely high number of participants to indicate an effect if it exists.
+Again, reporting the raw data at the individual level would increase the precision of the estimates, improving the power of the study without the need to dramatically increase the number of participants.